tinymce/tinymce-docs/tinydrive/jwt-authentication.md

 {{site.cloudname}} services tokens use public/private RSA key pairs.
 The {{site.cloudname}} services only store the public key, allowing developers to have full control over the authentication.

-The private/public key pair can be created on your [Tiny - My Account page](https://www.tiny.cloud/my-account/jwt/), however we only store the public key on the My Account page.
+The private/public key pair can be created on your [Tiny - {{site.accountpage}} page](https://www.tiny.cloud/my-account/jwt/), however we only store the public key on the {{site.accountpage}} page.
 The private key should be downloaded and stored in your backend.

 > **Important**: Keep the private key secure, do not commit files containing the key to public repositories or websites.